thekevinscott/thekevinscott/content/speaking/index.md

 ---

 I've spoken at a few conferences and meetups.
-If you'd like me to speak at your conference, <a href="mailto:speak@hitheory.com">shoot me a note!</a>
+If you'd like me to speak at your conference, <a href="mailto:speaking@thdl.us">shoot me a note!</a>

 ### Neural Networks in JavaScript
 [JavaScript and Friends](https://www.javascriptandfriends.com) | November 17th, 2020